ECC-BFMC/Documentation/source/environmentsystems.rst

  - The robot client has to interact with the server, so the robot must connect to our network.

 Technical data of the system:
- - The frequency of the send messages is 1
+ - The frequency of the send messages is 1 Hz
  - The error of the system is about ~10 cm

 An example client written in Python is available in the StartUp project together with a simulated server that streams random data to the connected clients.